 As an 8-year resident of Madison, I have explored most of the city, tried most of the restaurants, and done most of the touristic activities.
 Madison has a special place in my heart.
 I love this city and I love showing people this city.
 Madison is an amazing place to live, work and explore, and I want to help share my knowledge, in the hopes of encouraging more people to come visit this liberal mecca of the Midwest.

 If you’ve only got 48 hours in Wisconsin’s Capitol city, you better get busy because there is a lot to see.
-Plan on arriving on a Friday early afternoon for a long weekend.
+Here is my suggested itinerary for 2 days in Madison, Wisconsin!

 If you’re driving into the city, definitely exit the highway at the John Nolen Drive from the 12-18 Beltline, because you’ll drive right up to the best view in the city.
 You’ll drive along an isthmus across Lake Monona.
 Enjoy a view of the state capitol gleaming out over the lake and take in the simple, but beautiful skyline of Madison.